 Amos Booth was also a founding advisor to the Leo Marchutz School of Painting and Drawing in 1972.
 A Rilke and Camus scholar, fluent in French and German, Amos Booth had an undying love for Leo Marchutz and his work.
 After the school had to close its doors in 1981, Amos was instrumental in re-opening the Marchutz School of Painting and Drawing in 1984.
 We will never forget Amos, at the end of his life, struggling to walk into a final exhibition of students.
 They gathered around him in awe and in a raspy, low voice, Amos told them, “this school is my most prized achievement, you must continue.”
 Shortly thereafter, Amos departed.

-John Rewald, the renowned Cézanne scholar, met Marchutz at the Châteaunoir in 1933 and was a founding advisor of the Marchutz School in 1972.
+John Rewald, the renowned Cézanne scholar, met Marchutz at the Châteaunoir in 1933 and was a founding advisor of the Leo Marchutz School of Painting and Drawing in 1972.

 These are the people who had a vision, nourished that vision, and supported the second generation of artists and teachers, and now, the third generation that will carry that vision forward – young and vibrant artists with an unshakeable desire to build a community, to enshrine a legacy.

-Finally, as our community is aware, John Gasparach and Alan Roberts have worked tirelessly from 1990 until today to hold firm in our educational philosophy, to continue to develop as artists, to grow the Leo Marchutz School’s educational format, to expand and modernize the offerings, and to extend its faculty to many young women and men, with an eye to the future.
+Finally, as our community is aware, John Gasparach and Alan Roberts have worked tirelessly from 1990 until today to hold firm in our educational philosophy, to continue to develop as artists, to grow the Leo Marchutz School of Painting & Drawing’s educational format, to expand and modernize the offerings, and to extend its faculty to many young women and men, with an eye to the future.
 Gasparach’s study at Saint John’s College and Roberts’s trial-by-fire MFA from one of the most postmodern art programs in the U.S. have enhanced and expanded the principles by which we stand.

-In recent years, the Marchutz community of apprentice-teachers, supporters, educators, advocates, and artists has grown to include Patrick Beeby, Christopher Coffey, Nick Cruz Velleman, Rose Guth, Ben Haggard, Mary Hamilton, Michele Hénot Gasparach, Cathleen Keenan, Patricia Locke, Hilary Stein, Sarah Stickney, Charley Umbarger, Paul Umbarger, and many, many more.
+In recent years, the Marchutz community of apprentice-teachers, supporters, educators, advocates, and artists has grown to include Lisa Abia-Smith, Patrick Beeby, Christopher Coffey, Nick Cruz Velleman, Rose Guth Genochio, Ben Haggard, Mary Hamilton, Barry Hart, Michele Hénot Gasparach, Cathleen Keenan, Patricia Locke, Estelle Roger-Fix, Aliandra Starre, Hilary Stein, Sarah Stickney, Charley Umbarger, Paul Umbarger, and many, many more.
 We are grateful for the contributions of these community members and for the expansion and continuation of Leo Marchutz's and the founders’ legacy that they have created.
-We are also grateful to our dedicated Board of Directors who oversees the activities of the Leo Marchutz School.
+We are also grateful to our dedicated Board of Directors who oversees the activities of the Leo Marchutz School of Painting & Drawing.

 A LEGACY WORTH PRESERVING

-The legacy of the Leo Marchutz School is hard to overstate.
+The legacy of the Leo Marchutz School of Painting & Drawing is hard to overstate.
 Leo Marchutz’s work resides in museums around the world including the Louvre, the Museum of Modern Art in New York, the Metropolitan Museum of Art, the Courtauld Institute, the Basil Museum, and many others.
-Most recently, in the summer of 2021, Marchutz’s historic photographs of Aix, the Châteaunoir, and Mont Sainte Victoire, taken with John Rewald, were displayed in the Museum of Modern Art in New York City as part of their Cézanne Drawing exhibition.
+In the summer of 2021, Marchutz’s historic photographs of Aix, the Châteaunoir, and Mont Sainte Victoire, taken with John Rewald, were displayed in the Museum of Modern Art in New York City as part of their Cézanne Drawing exhibition.

 But Leo Marchutz’s students and apprentices—a school of artists—are the heartbeat and living legacy of his unique educational philosophy.
 These artists have continued to work in Aix and pass on their knowledge to diverse groups of artists every year since 1972.
 This legacy has been recognized repeatedly both abroad and by the local art community in Aix.
 The Musée Granet exhibition in 1990 entitled Sainte-Victoire/Cézanne/1990 included paintings by Leo Marchutz and the Marchutz School faculty.
 In 2000 “L’Ecole Marchutz, Aix, 25 Ans,” another Musée Granet exhibition, honored the school’s 25th anniversary and included 50 works from alumni across the United States.

-While this recognition of the Marchutz School’s achievements is important, the most enduring aspect of the school’s legacy has been the perennial gathering of small cohorts of students who make contact with nature and art in the same light of Provence that inspired Leo Marchutz almost one hundred years ago.
+While this recognition of the Leo Marchutz School of Painting & Drawing’s achievements is important, the most enduring aspect of the school’s legacy has been the perennial gathering of small cohorts of students who make contact with nature and art in the same light of Provence that inspired Leo Marchutz almost one hundred years ago.
 Most of these students will never forget their time in Aix, working together, dialoguing together, and entering together into the minds of great artists through the contemplation of their works.

 In this way, Marchutz’s legacy, and the legacy of the school he created, lives on around the world in the lives of each student, artist, apprentice, and teacher that has passed through the school in its 50-year history.
-The Marchutz School’s philosophy, connection to nature, and the value placed on the relationship between sight (a deep look into the world at present) and insight (a sustained study of great works of art) continue to grow in Aix and develop within myriad other communities through the work of former students.
+The Leo Marchutz School of Painting & Drawing’s philosophy, connection to nature, and the value placed on the relationship between sight (a deep look into the world at present) and insight (a sustained study of great works of art) continue to grow in Aix and develop within myriad other communities through the work of former students.